© 2026 WNIJ and WNIU

 Northwest Illinois was rocked by several severe weather events in the past week, including a confirmed tornado touchdown in Lena.

-The first major stormfront came through on Wednesday, April 15th and did significant damage in Carroll, Jo Daviess, and Stephenson County.
-In downtown Freeport, Royal Oaks Antiques had a large overhang ripped off the front of their building by the high winds and torrential rains.
+The first major storm front came through Wednesday, April 15, and did significant damage in Carroll, Jo Daviess, and Stephenson counties.
+In downtown Freeport, Royal Oaks Antiques had a large overhang ripped off the front of its building by high winds and torrential rain.

-Then, on Friday, April 17th, a confirmed EF-2 tornado devastated Lena.
+Then, Friday, April 17, a confirmed EF-2 tornado devastated Lena.
 Photos and videos immediately circulated on social media showing damage to homes, businesses, and roadways.
-Stephenson County Sheriff Steve Stovall gave a press conference that evening to put to rest rumors of fatalities occurring as a result of the storm.
-Instead, Sheriff Stovall said that while there was considerable damage to properties throughout Lena, there were no fatalities or serious injuries reported.
+Stephenson County Sheriff Steve Stovall held a news conference that evening to dispel rumors of fatalities.
+Stovall said that while there was considerable damage throughout Lena, there were no fatalities or serious injuries reported.

-Sheriff Stovall went on to declare that access to the Village of Lena was “strictly restricted” to allow first responders from across northwest Illinois to work unimpeded in both cleaning up and checking on the safety of residents.
+Stovall said access to the village of Lena was "strictly restricted" to allow first responders from across northwest Illinois to work unimpeded in cleaning up and checking on residents' safety.

-Even as crews worked diligently to clean up from the aftermath of the tornado, multiple roadways were closed off due to excessive flooding.
+Even as crews worked to clean up after the tornado, multiple roadways were closed due to flooding.

-Though the weather cleared after the Friday storm, the impacts of this particular event are likely to have lasting effects on our community.
+Though the weather cleared after Friday's storm, the impacts of the event are likely to have lasting effects on the community.

 OGLE COUNTY RESIDENTS EXPRESS CONCERNS OVER PROPOSED DATA CENTERS